manishr03/Projects/README.md

 # projects
-A collection of my ML/AI projects
+Hello, this repository serves as a collection of my Machine Learning/Data Science projects.